Venezuelans turn to bitcoins to bypass socialist currency controls

 Running high-end computer systems takes a lot of electricity, which is a competitive advantage for Venezuelans.
 Bills that could run to hundreds or thousands of dollars a month in the United States would amount to dollars for the same amount of power in Venezuela, thanks to government subsidies.

-In a heavily air-conditioned Caracas home, one miner surrounds himself with specialised equipment which cost thousands of dollars.
+In a heavily air-conditioned Caracas home, one miner surrounds himself with specialized equipment which cost thousands of dollars.
 He asked not to be identified for fear of theft.

 "In Venezuela, we have a gold fever: a bitcoin fever!" he said.